lorin/booknotes/dynamics-in-action.md

 ### hermeneutical interpretation / hermeneutics

-* meaning of complete text is constructed from relationships among indvidiaul passages
+* meaning of complete text is constructed from relationships among individual passages
 * meaning of the story's individual passages is derived from meaning of the entire text in which those passagse are embedded
 * continual, interpretive "tacking" from parts to whole adn back to parts
 * reprodues the way dynamical systems self-organize out of the interrelationships among the parts—and then loop back to constrain those parts